Thanks for dropping by to find out more about our weekly podcast which puts the passion of South Australia on centre stage!

 - tastes our South Australian Drink Of The Week

 - helps introduce the song of the week

 - shoots a preview video to promote the episode after we finish audio recording

 The focus is on the people of South Australia and the passion that dominates and drives their lives.

 The Adelaide Show team

-The lead host is former talkback radio announcer, Steve Davis (now createive director at Baker Marketing) and fellow host is Nigel Dobson-Keeffe, a cognitive scientist in the defense industry, former engineer and amateur artist.
+The lead host is marketer, speaker, comedian, and former journalist and talkback radio announcer, Steve Davis (now owner of Talked About Marketing – some people might remember Steve from Baker Marketing but that original entity was liquidated by its owner in February 2019) and fellow host is Nigel Dobson-Keeffe, a cognitive scientist in the defense industry, former engineer and amateur artist.